kosall5220/sep10-freedom-project/blog/entry03.md

 ---
 ### Brainstorming
-The next step I have to take in the Engineering Design Process(EDP) is brainstorming any possible technology that could be used in future of mental health treatment.
+The next step I have to take in the Engineering Design Process(EDP) is brainstorming any possible technology that could be used in future mental health treatment.
 The first idea I had was an app with resources to help you with your mental struggles with an AI that you can talk to that will give you information about your mental state.
 I sent this idea on to slack to get feedback from my peers and teacher and I ended up getting some more ideas such as an AI that uses facial expressions to check your mood, and a comfort robot.
 Here are some details about these possible future inventions:

 #### Mental Health App
 * An app with resources to help you with your mental struggles, and an AI that you can talk to that will give you information about your mental state.